-The cultivation of quality human capital is a top priority for Taiwan.
+The cultivation of quality human capital is a top priority for the ROC.
 Ever since the economic miracles of the 1970s and 1980s, a strong, well-trained workforce has been an essential part of continued success.
 Specifically, STEM education and TVET continue to be prioritized by policymakers, enterprises, and individuals as a means to ensure that Taiwanese human capital resources can contribute to the realization of continued economic growth and higher productivity.
-Government agencies, non-governmental institutions, and private interests all contribute to this endeavor in important ways in order to meet the difficult challenges facing Taiwanese society today.
+Government agencies, non-governmental institutions, and private interests all contribute to this endeavor in important ways, when it comes to meeting the difficult challenges facing the Taiwanese society today.
 However, an aging, highly educated population facing slowed economic growth in a globally changing industrial and technological landscape must work harder than ever to maintain a healthy economy that guarantees equitable opportunities for its population.

-If Taiwan is to succeed, significant effort is needed to give Taiwanese scientists, engineers, machinists, and professionals of all kinds the tools they need to bring Taiwan's society into the twenty first century.
-Specifically, Taiwanese businesses, institutions, and government need to work together to make the country more attractive to the talented young professionals produced by its universities and colleges.
+If the ROC is to succeed, significant effort is needed to give Taiwanese scientists, engineers, machinists, and professionals of all kinds the tools they need for the ROC's society in the twenty-first century.
+Specifically, Taiwanese businesses, institutions, and the government need to work together to make the country more attractive to the talented young professionals produced by its universities and colleges.
 In terms of TVET, Taiwanese society cannot overlook the importance of innovative and accessible vocational and technical training.
-Taiwan's highly educated population will be squandered if it runs short of qualified trades people.
-The education system in Taiwan also needs to continue to shift away from a traditional rote learning style and towards a methodology that promotes critical thinking and skills that are relevant now, and that will be relevant in the future.
+The ROC's highly educated population will be squandered if it runs short of qualified people.
+The education system in the ROC also needs to continue to shift away from a traditional rote-learning style towards a methodology that promotes critical thinking and skills that are relevant now as well as in future.
 Overemphasis on testing will continue to undermine those efforts until major changes are made.
-Beyond that, Taiwanese businesses and policymakers need to devise new ways to attract more top minds from abroad, and to retain them, and their native talent, for longer.
+Beyond that, Taiwanese businesses and policymakers need to devise new ways to attract more top minds from abroad, and to retain them as well as the native talent, longer.

-Taiwan has made immense progress in terms of human capital development and it has served as a model for others in the region, and indeed, the world.
-That said, Taiwan is faced with new demographic, economic, educational, and policy-related challenges that continue stand in the way of progress and growth.
-Many initiatives have aimed to address these, but more must be done if Taiwan is to optimize its development of human capital and continue to compete globally with the world's most advanced economies.
+The ROC has made immense progress in terms of human capital development and has served as a model for others in the region, and indeed, the world.
+That said, the ROC is faced with new demographic, economic, educational, and policy-related challenges that continue to stand in the way of progress and growth.
+Many initiatives have aimed to address these, but more must be done if the ROC is to optimize its development of human capital and to continue competing globally with the world's most advanced economies.